 Lentz is Adjunct Professor of Flute and Director of the Flute Ensemble at Rochester Institute of Technology (RIT) and teaches students of all ages in her private studio.
 She was the founding director of the Hochstein School of Music’s Junior Flute Camp, and sponsors a biennial flute competition for young flutists through the Rochester Flute Association.
 While in Wisconsin, Lentz coached flute sectionals and mentored student chamber music groups through the Wisconsin Youth Symphony Orchestra.
-She has also taught for the Skidmore Summer Flute Institute, Kanack School of Music, and the Eastman Community Music School, among others.
+She has also taught for the Skidmore Summer Flute Institute and the Eastman Community Music School, among others.
 Lentz holds a Master's in Flute Performance from the University of Wisconsin-Madison and a Bachelor's in Flute Performance from the Crane School of Music.
 She did additional studies while living in Italy as well as with Alberto Almarza of Carnegie Mellon.
 In 2011 Lentz received funding from the Greater Pittsburgh Arts Council to attend the performer-composer exchange with the ensemble eighth blackbird in Blonay, Switzerland.

 Clarinetist MARCY D. BACON serves as clarinet instructor for the Hochstein School of Music and Dance and Nazareth College of Rochester, as well as maintaining a home private studio.
 An active performer, Bacon is the clarinetist for the Wilmot Wind Quintet, Fem Vindar [a woodwind quintet], and contemporary music quintet fivebyfive.
 She has played with the Rochester Chamber Orchestra, Rochester Oratorio Society Orchestra, Rochester Lyric Opera, ensemble.twenty.21 and the Western New York Chamber Orchestra.
 Bacon has presented sessions on wind quintet literature with her Wilmot Wind Quintet colleagues at the New York State School Music Association (NYSSMA) Winter Conference and the NAfME All-Eastern Conference.
 She has also presented sessions on the topic of audiation as it pertains to both early childhood and instrumental applications at the NYSSMA Winter and Summer conferences.